dinesh-scaletech/HSAnalytics/README.md

      .baseUrl(baseUrl) // MANDATORY: API call Base url.
 Default is null.
 You must need to set up this non empty url.
      .authId(authId) // MANDATORY: Application authorization unique code.
      .setAllowDuplicate(true) // Optional : Use only for development purpose.
-     .setTrackInterval(interval) // Optional: Set user tracking interval. it must be greater or equal to 5 minutes.
+     .setTrackInterval(interval) // Optional: Set user tracking interval in milliseconds. it must be greater or equal to 5 minutes.
      .setTrackUser(trackUser) // Optional: Enable to track the user. default is false.
      .setTrackEventName(eventName) //Optional: This parameter related with trackUser flag. if trackUser is false, value of this parameter will be ignored. default event name is "session"
      .build();